7 Benefits of Standing Desks for Offices

 A study on the effects of standing for on-the-job call center agents showed that standing can increase job performance by up to 45%, compared to those who sat in front of their phones and PCs all day.

 You also tend to work harder and more efficiently while standing because you tend to want to get more things done so you can go back to sitting down and relaxing.
-This is actually a similar concept behind the benefits of “stand-up meetings”.
+This is actually a similar concept behind using adjustable meeting tables so teams can experience the same benefits when having “stand-up meetings”.

 Commercial Office Furniture that Supports Ergonomic Health

-Elevar is a commercial office furniture supplier who focuses on ergonomic health in office workspaces.
-The following are just some of our ergonomic office furniture you can consider.
-Elevar-branded commercial office furniture pieces are backed by at least a 7-year warranty on parts and components.
+Elevar is a commercial office furniture wholesaler who focuses on ergonomic health in office workspaces.
+The following are just some of our ergonomic office furniture you can consider for your next fit out or refurbishment so you or your clients can experience these benefits of standing desks.

 As you can see, standing desks have become popular for a range of reasons.
 Whilst some people think ‘comfort’ and ‘standing desks’ really don’t go well together, giving people the option to work in both positions can boost their job performance and overall well being.